davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 07-JUL-2025
 * OpenMeteoEDA_202306_v005 runs random forest to predict month based on numeric variables
-* OpenMeteoEDA_202306_v005 runs random forest to predict month based on numeric and factorital variables
+* OpenMeteoEDA_202306_v005 runs random forest to predict month based on numeric and factorial variables